-Escrow deposits relating to Habitat for Humanity of South Palm Beach County, Heron Estates Senior and Village of Valor consist of "good faith" deposits received from developers.
-These deposits are received at such time as a developer enters into a Memorandum of Agreement with the Authority in connection with the proposed issuance of bonds or a development loan.
-The amount of a good faith deposit is determined by the Authority's Board and is held in escrow to be returned in whole, without interest, to the developer at bond or loan closing, or under certain circumstances used to pay the Authority's and/or staff's costs and expenses if the bond or loan financing is not completed.
+Escrow deposits relating to Village of Valor and Christian Manor consist of "good faith" deposits received from developers.
+Deposits are received at such time as a developer enters into a Memorandum of Agreement with the Authority in connection with the proposed issuance of bonds or a development loan.
+The amount of a good faith deposit is determined by the Authority's Board and is held in escrow to be returned in whole to the developer at bond or loan closing, or under certain circumstances used to pay the Authority's and/or staff's costs and expenses if the bond or loan financing is not completed.